usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ## Demo

-The [testing/current](testing/current) directory shows such an XSLT, which can be applied to an instance or set of instances (documents) to be tested against the rules defined by its Metaschema - in this case the Computer Model metaschema example provided.
+The [testing/current](testing/current) directory shows such an XSLT, which can be applied to an instance or set of instances (documents) to be tested against the rules defined by its metaschema - in this case the Computer Model metaschema example provided.

 Alternatively, follow the directions to build an XSLT reflecting the rules of any other metaschema, with which XML conforming to those rule sets may be validated.